Here are our recommendations for things to do In Tubac AZ including: dining, lodging, history, and nearby attractions.

 North of Tubac

 Perhaps 20 minutes north of Tubac just to the west of I-19 is the Titan Missile Museum.
 If you have any sense of the Cold War, this place will scare the begeebers out of you.
-Click HERE for our video.
+Click here for our Titan II Missile Museum Video.

 South of Tubac

 About 3 miles south of Tubac on on the frontage road is Mission Tumacácori.
 This is a National Park.
 Just go.
-You’ll thanks us later.
-Take the Guided River Walk Tour.
-In the meantime, you can watch our 3 Tumacácori videos.
-Just click HERE.
+You'll thank us later.
+Take the Guided River Walk Tour or hike from Tumacácori to Tubac along the Santa Cruz River.
+There's water in it!
+In the meantime, you can find our 3 videos on this page on Tumacácori here.

-For an extensive Tubac Calendar Of Events, click HERE.
+For a complete list of Tubac Calendar Of Events, click here.

 Tubac Festival of the Arts.
 This is a very big art show with everything from exceptionally fine paintings to whimsical sculptures.